Help With Guardianship And Conservatorship Issues

 - You suspect financial or physical abuse of a person who is under the guardianship of another

 While a guardianship protects the person, a conservatorship protects their assets.
 A conservatorship may be necessary when someone suffers from an incapacity like dementia, where they can be easily confused and manipulated.
 There are too many incidents where elderly individuals have their life savings looted by unscrupulous individuals, sometimes including their children or relatives.
 A guardianship may also be necessary for a child with a disability.

 Courts will appoint a designated person or institution to manage your loved one’s assets if they are mentally incapacitated and incapable of managing their finances independently.
 While the guardian and conservator are often the same person, they can be different people.
 The court conducts an annual review of the management of the ward’s estate.

 In most cases, a family member will seek our help establishing conservatorship for a parent or another family member.
 In other situations, our firm might serve as conservator.

-We understand that these are sensitive issues, and our firm is dedicated to doing all we can to help families find the best solutions possible in their particular situation.
+We understand that these are sensitive issues, and our firm is dedicated to doing all we can to help.

 Contact Our Firm

 For more information or to discuss appointment of a guardian or conservator with a lawyer, call our office today.
 Our firm has been helping clients throughout the northern Denver metro area for years.
 Call our Broomfield office at 303-410-2900 or use our online form.